 Cybercrime Summer School

 The 8th Strathclyde International Perspectives on Cybercrime Summer School will run Monday 25th-Friday 29th August 2025 at the University of Strathclyde with a research symposium on Monday 25th August.
-Registration is open and students (PhD, MSc, UG), practitioners, and academics are welcome to register.
+Registration is open until 12:00 on Friday 15th August and students (PhD, MSc, UG), practitioners, and academics are welcome to register.

 We have 50 sponsored places available.
 SPRITE+ are sponsoring 5 tickets with accommodation and travel for PhD students who are members of SPRITE+ (membership is free) see their call document for details on how to apply (deadline 16th May).
 The Research Institute for Sociotechnical Cyber Security (RISCS) have sponsored 30 tickets for anyone, the Scottish Institute for Policing Research (SIPR) have sponsored 10 places for their members (membership is free) and policing colleagues, The Scottish Informatics & Computer Science Alliance (SICSA) Cyber have sponsored 5 places for Scottish students.
 If you wish to apply for a voucher funded by RISCS, SIPR, or SICSA then please fill in our voucher application form.

 The interdisciplinary summer school is jointly organised by the University of Strathclyde, Scotland; Simon Fraser University, Canada; OTH Amberg-Weiden, Germany; and OTH Regensburg, Germany.
-Organisers: Daniel R. Thomas, Frazer Sandison, George Weir, Richard Frank, Patrick Levi, and Sebastian Fischer.
+Organisers: Daniel R. Thomas, Frazer Sandison, George Weir, Richard Frank, Patrick Levi, Sebastian Fischer, and Chelsea Jarvie.

 2025 sponsors